-Coming to this wine-producing region of Occitanie, Cahors is a place where you get to taste its most famous red wine.
-The vineyards here are spread in hectares which utilise the variety of locally grown grapes and specially the famous Malbec to produce wine.
-Visiting refineries in these estates will not only give you the sense of how the wines are made but here you would also have time to taste some of the finest world class red wines.
+Coming to this wine-producing region of Occitanie, Cahors is where you can taste its most famous red wine.
+The vineyards here are spread over hectares, utilizing the variety of locally grown grapes, especially the famous Malbec, to produce wine.
+Visiting refineries in these estates will give you a sense of how the wines are made but here, you will also get a chance to taste some of the finest world-class red wines.

 Pont ValentreThe seven-span Pont Valentré, on the western side of the city, south of the train station, is one of France’s most iconic medieval bridges, built as part of the town’s defences in the 14th century.
 The parapets projecting from two of its three tall towers were designed to allow defenders to drop missiles on attackers below.
 On the bank opposite the bridge, the Fontaine des Chartreux, dedicated to the city’s Gallo-Roman goddess Divona, was the city’s original centre.

 Cathédrale St-ÉtienneThe airy nave of Cahors’ Romanesque cathedral, consecrated in 1119, is topped by two cupolas (at 18m wide, the largest in France).
 Some of the frescoes are from the 14th century, but the side chapels and carvings in the cloître (cloister) mainly date from the 16th-century Flamboyant Gothic period.
 On the north façade, a carved tympanum depicts Christ’s ascension surrounded by fluttering angels and pious saints. null